-Vocational Education and Training in Schools (VETiS) is a key component of the Victorian Government's strategy to increase student retention and improve year 12 or equivalent completion rates, by providing options for all students.
+Vocational Education and Training (VET) delivered to secondary school students is a key component of the Victorian Government's strategy to increase student retention and improve year 12 or equivalent completion rates, by providing options for all students.

-In Victoria, nationally recognised vocational education and training (VET) qualifications can be undertaken by students to contribute towards the completion of a senior secondary certificate, either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).
+In Victoria, nationally recognised VET qualifications can be undertaken by school students to contribute towards the completion of a senior secondary certificate, either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).

-The Student Resource Package (SRP) provided to schools for each student is the primary source of funding to support the provision of VETiS.
+The core learning allocation in the Student Resource Package (SRP) provided to schools for each student is the primary source of funding for VET programs.

-Government schools are also provided with targeted VETiS funding to contribute to the additional costs of delivering VETiS.
-Targeted VETiS funding is allocated to schools for every eligible student enrolled in an eligible VET qualification.
-Funding for qualifications is based on an eight level model.
-Additional VETiS funding also includes a rural weighting for students enrolled in schools with a location index of 0.2 and above.
+Government schools are also provided with targeted VET funding to support the higher cost of provision in this area.
+Funding for VET qualifications is based on an eight band model and is allocated pro-rata for enrolments up to 180 hours per certificate per year Targeted VET funding also includes a rural weighting for students enrolled in schools with a location index of 0.2 and above.